pvigier/pvigier.github.io-jekyll/_posts/2018-11-18-fortune-algorithm-details.md

 The standard way to implement the event queue is to use a priority queue.
 During the processing of site and circle events we may need to remove circle events from the queue because they are not valid anymore.
 But most of the standard implementations of priority queues does not allow to remove an element which is not the top one.
 In particular that is the case for `std::priority_queue`.

 There are two ways to tackle this problem.
 The first and simplest one is to add a `valid` flag to events.
 We set `valid` to `true` initially.
 Then instead of removing the circle event from the queue, we just set its flag to `false`.
-Finally, when we process the events in the main loop, if the `valid` flag of an event equals to `false`, we simply discard this event and process the next one.
+Finally, when we process the events in the main loop, if the `valid` flag of an event equals to `false`, we simply discard it and process the next one.

 The second method which I adopted is not to use `std::priority_queue`.
-Instead, I implemented my own priority queue which supports removal of any elements it contains.
+Instead, I implemented my own priority queue which supports removal of any element it contains.
 The implementation of such a queue is pretty straightfoward.
 I choose this method because I find it makes the code for the algorithm clearer.

 # Beachline

 The beachline data structure is the tricky part of the algorithm.
 If not implemented correctly there is no guarantee that the algorithm will run in $$O(n\log n)$$.
 The key to reach this time complexity is to use a self-balancing tree.
 That's easier said than done!

-In most resources I have consulted (the two blog articles aforementioned and *Computational Geometry*), they advise two implement the beachline as a tree where interior nodes represent breakpoints and leaves represent arcs.
+In most resources I have consulted (the two blog articles aforementioned and *Computational Geometry*), they advise to implement the beachline as a tree where interior nodes represent breakpoints and leaves represent arcs.
 But they do not indicate how to balance the tree.
 I think that this representation is not the best possible because:

 * there is redundant information: we know that there is a breakpoint between two adjacent arcs, it is not necessary to represent them using nodes
 * it is not very adequate for self-balancing: it is only possible to balance the subtree formed by the breakpoints.
 Indeed, we cannot balance the whole tree because otherwise arcs may become interior nodes and breakpoints leaves.
 Writing an algorithm to balance only the subtree formed by the interior nodes seems like a nightmare to me.

 Thus, I decided to represent the beachline differently.
 In my implementation the beachline is still a tree but all nodes represent an arc.
-This representation have none of the previous shortcomings.
+This representation has none of the previous shortcomings.

 Here is the definition of an `Arc` in my implementation: